fdeblasio/pokeemerald-expansion/notes.md

 - Update surf/fish encounters
     - More Luvdisc/Alomomola
         - To a lesser extent, more Tadbulb
+- Update Quaxly line and notes
-- Finish adding legendaries
+- Change legendaries to walk in place?
-    - Enamorus
-    - Tornadus-T
-    - Yveltal
 - Update trainer teams for more variety with new Pokemon once Gym Leaders are done
 - Look into game bugs
 - Rebase upcoming